PySimpleGUI/PySimpleGUI/docs/index.md

 ## Tree Element

 The Tree Element and Table Element are close cousins.
 Many of the parameters found in the Table Element apply to Tree Elements.
 In particular the heading information, column widths, etc.

+    Tree Element - Presents data in a tree-like manner, much like a file/folder browser.
+Uses the TreeData class to hold the user's data and pass to the element for display.

 ```
 Tree(data=None,